ssavi-ict/Online-Admission-System/Online Admission System/ReadMe.txt

 3. For admin activity you must use username = "admin" and password = "admin"

+4. You must create an Admin Account into database "mdb" at MySQL by accessing phpMyAdmin.

-4. For uploading images you can upload from TempImage folder or anywhere you want from your PC.
+5. For uploading images you can upload from TempImage folder or anywhere you want from your PC.

-5. The profile image of students will be saved at 'images' folder, the signature of students will be saved at 'Signature' folder and the drafts will be saved at 'Drafts' folder.
+6. The profile image of students will be saved at 'images' folder, the signature of students will be saved at 'Signature' folder and the drafts will be saved at 'Drafts' folder.